Q. Why do some animals apparently do fine on commercial dry and canned food, and yet others do so poorly?

 A. Some dogs, especially when they are young, have an amazing ability to digest just about anything that looks like food and do well on it.
 However, even they have a tendency to degenerate as they grow older, usually at 4-5 years of age.

-When the organs of the body, especially the all important digestive machine, the pancreas, starts to age, it is much easier on the animal’s system to be eating a diet with the digestive enzymes still intact and undamaged by heat processing.
-Raw foods provide this.
+When the organs of the body, especially the all-important digestive machine, the pancreas, start to age, it is much easier on the animal’s system to be eating a diet with the digestive enzymes still intact and undamaged by heat processing.
+Raw pet foods provide this.

 Q. What if my veterinarian says a raw meat diet is unsafe?

 A. Unfortunately, many veterinary schools provide less than adequate education on basic canine and feline nutrition.
 Few veterinarians know that raw meat diets have been provided these same raw meat diets to zoos, circuses, wildlife parks, and professional dog and cat breeders for many decades.

 Ask any customer, and you will discover health benefits from a raw meat diet that far outweigh any risk factors.

 Q. Does the Tefco raw diet reduce/prevent tartar on teeth – why?

 A. Raw meat pet diets do not produce tartar on teeth for one reason – enzymes.
 Raw meat left between teeth or along the gum line will self-digest because of the undestroyed natural digestive enzymes.
 On the other hand, cooked food particles can remain on the gum line, setting up the perfect host for bacteria to proliferate, causing tartar and bad breath.
 Excessive tartar can cause periodontal disease.